Navigating the customer journey is elusive and ever-changing, but solutions always exist.

 It's like the cherry on top of all your efforts, it may seem small, but it can make all the difference.

-For example, imagine you're at an ice cream shop, and you have to walk all the way to the back to find the toppings; you're probably not going to be too pleased.
+For example, imagine you're at an ice cream shop, and you have to walk to the back to find the toppings; you're probably not going to be pleased.

 Similarly, when it comes to UI & UX, small changes like moving the purchase button to a more prominent location can be the difference between a customer completing a purchase or abandoning their cart.